Should we be worried about monkeypox?

 Considering all these factors, the average person is at low risk of becoming infected with monkeypox virus.
 Nevertheless, the World Health Organization has declared that there is no room for complacency and is urging governments to take some coordinated action to stop the spread of the virus.
 Because we have the tools to deal with monkeypox outbreaks and have hopefully learned from the disorganized manner in which the present pandemic was handled initially, a federal preparedness response should be implemented as soon as possible.

-[The monkeypox outbreak was previously covered at least on Infectious Disease Puscast episodes 3 and 4; TWiV 902, TWiV 915; and TWiV Special Monkeypox Clinical Update with Dr. Daniel Griffin.]
+[The monkeypox outbreak was previously covered at least on Infectious Disease Puscast episodes 3 and 4; TWiV 902, TWiV 915; and TWiV Special Monkeypox Clinical Update with Dr. Daniel Griffin.
+The material in this blog post is also covered in Catch This Episode 37.]

 5 thoughts on “Should we be worried about monkeypox?”